 Income inequality is high and rising within many countries...

 as the benefits of economic growth are increasingly captured by wealthy minorities.
-According to an official measure - the Gini Index - rates of income inequality are extremely high in ten of the world’s most populated countries, including China, the United States of America, Indonesia, Brazil, Nigeria, Russia, Mexico, the Philippines, Turkey, and the Democratic Republic of Congo.
-The World Bank reports that the bottom 40% of households in these countries earn less than 20% of national income and the top 10% all earn more than 30%.
-But the highest levels of income inequality are actually found in low income countries, especially in sub-Saharan Africa and South America, where all ten of the most unequal countries in the world can be found - the Seychelles, South Africa, Comoros, Namibia, Botswana, Haiti, Zambia, Honduras, the Central African Republic, and Lesotho.
-Income inequality is also rising in many high income countries.
-In the last eight years, 15 of the 34 OECD countries have become more unequal, including Denmark, Estonia, France, Greece, Hungary, Israel, Italy, Japan, Luxembourg, New Zealand, Norway, Slovenia, Spain, Sweden and the United States.
-However, it is important to note that over the same period global inequality between countries has actually fallen, with the rise of large developing countries like China and India.
+According to an official measure - the Gini Index - income inequality is extremely high (above 40) in seven of the world’s most populated countries, including the USA, Brazil, Mexico, the Philippines, the Democratic Republic of Congo, Iran, and Turkiye.
+The bottom 40% of households in all of these countries earn less than 20% of national income, while the top 10% earn more than 30%, according to the World Bank.
+But the highest levels of income inequality are actually found in low-income countries, especially in sub-Saharan Africa and Latin America, where all 12 of the world’s most unequal countries are found, including South Africa, Namibia, Central African Republic, Mozambique, Zambia, Eswatini, Belize, Colombia, Suriname, Botswana, Angola, and Brazil.
+In all of these countries the richest 10% of households owns 40% or more of national income.